1981 South Africa rugby union tour of New Zealand and the United States: Glenville

 The final match of the tour, against the United States national team, took place in secret at Glenville in upstate New York.
-The thirty spectators recorded at the match is the lowest ever attendance for an international rugby match.
+The twenty-nine spectators recorded at the match is the lowest ever attendance for an international rugby match.
+Increasingly isolated, the Springboks would not play outside of South Africa again until the 1990s and the waning days of apartheid.